Breaking Free from Survival Mode: 7 Actions for Strategic Business Thinking

 We're often excellent at fighting fires but poor at preventing them.
 Taking five minutes now to address a problem's cause beats endless firefighting later.

 This requires courage—the willingness to "stop the line" when issues arise.
 While this may seem costly in the moment, it prevents countless future problems.
-Get upstream from issues instead of constantly managing their downstream effects.

 4. Expand Your Strategic Repertoire